simonmichael/hledger/hledger-api/doc/hledger-api.1.m4.md

 Like hledger, it reads _files_
 For more about this see hledger(1), hledger_journal(5) etc.

-The server listens on port 8001, or another specified with `-p PORT`.
+The server listens on IP address 127.0.0.1, accessible only to local requests, by default.
+You can change this with `--host`, eg `--host 0.0.0.0` to listen on all addresses.
-Note there is no built-in access control, so you will need to hide hledger-api behind an authenticating proxy if you want to restrict access.
+Note there is no other access control, so you will need to hide hledger-api behind an authenticating proxy if you want to restrict access.
+You can change the TCP port (default: 8001) with `-p PORT`.

 If invoked as `hledger-api --swagger`, instead of starting a server the API docs will be printed in Swagger 2.0 format.